MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 ## Add known applications to Azure Function app

 For seamless propagation of required permissions to clients, setup **known client applications**.
 This means that the first time a user logs into a client application, they will be asked to provide all required permissions needed to run this flow.
-If you skip this step, you may have to manually authorize use of CDS for each user.
+If you skip this step, you may have to manually authorize the use of the Common Data Service for each user.

 1. Go back to **Azure Active Directory** then click on **App registrations**.
 1. Open the registered app: